CheloGE/Trajectory_tracking_controller/README.md

 ### Tips:

-- When you wil be testing your c++ code, restart the Carla simulator to remove the former car from the simulation.
+- When testing the c++ code, restart the Carla simulator to remove the former car from the simulation.
 - If the simulation freezes on the desktop mode but is still running on the terminal, close the desktop and restart it.
-- When you will be tuning the PID parameters, try between those values: